Tasman Turtle's Picnic Day

 Council staff accepts plumbing and drainage applications and undertake supporting administrative processes.

-Notifiable work is common, everyday plumbing and draining work performed by plumbers and drainers on existing residential buildings.
+Notifiable Work is common, everyday plumbing and draining work performed by plumbers and drainers on existing residential buildings such as Dwelling (Class 1a structures).

 You must be a licensed person to perform notifiable work and ensure you only perform the work covered by your license (for example, a licensed drainer can perform notifiable drainage work).